DinoBansigan/Dino.github.io/README.md

 # Dino.github.io

-This is a backup of my micro journal found at [https://microjournal.dinobansigan.com/](https://microjournal.dinobansigan.com/).
+This is a backup of my micro blog found at [https://micro.dinobansigan.com/](https://micro.dinobansigan.com/).